 Do you know where the down in your sleeping bag came from?
 There is a campaign, The FOUR PAWS Cruelty Free Down Challenge, that is trying to ensure big retailers and manufacturers source their down responsibly.
 This means sourcing down that hasn’t come from geese and ducks aren’t live plucked or force fed.
 The problem, until now, has been that manufacturers have depended on their suppliers to provide audits and certificates.
 This has not always been a reliable proof of a cruelty free existence.

-Four Paws are challenging companies to declare how their down is made.
+Four Paws is challenging companies to declare how their down is made.
 The Four Paws website shows very clearly what companies have pledged their support to the challenge.
-SEE IT HERE.
-It’s a very useful tool to help you decide what kind of sleeping bag to buy, if cruelty free products are important to you.
+It’s a very useful tool to help you decide what kind of sleeping bag to buy, if cruelty-free products are important to you.
 They are to us.

 8. Mattresses and sleeping mats

 If you are sleeping in a tent –basically on the ground – then you’ll need something to sleep on.
 As usual with camping kit, there is a compromise to be made here.
 This is weight versus effectiveness.
 If you are lightweight winter camping and looking for something small and light, then your choices might be limited, as some of the better performing products available tend to be thicker and heavier.
 But what type is best?